top of page

 She brought me up in my younger years, I remember she used to go to work at 5:30 am (she had two cleaning jobs), she would put in a shift until noon and then she would come home, collect me from school, make lunch, and cook dinner for six people, and then clean her own house and do her shopping/laundry/gardening every day.

 In her spare time, she would decorate - wallpapering, painting, the works.
-She'd start one room, then suddenly go, 'I'll just redecorate the whole house on my own,' and it would be done in a matter of weeks (although the finishing touches never done and the brushes would be on the kitchen drainer for weeks - definitely a sign of ADHD).
-In the evenings, she would take courses in cake decorating or flower arranging and she, like my mum, never really stopped, and by the time she did actucally stop working, she was already 88!
+She'd start one room, then suddenly go, 'I'll just redecorate the whole house on my own,' and it would be done in a matter of weeks (although the finishing touches would never be done, and the brushes would be on the kitchen drainer for weeks - definitely a sign of ADHD).
+In the evenings, she would take courses in cake decorating or flower arranging, and, like my mum, she never really stopped; by the time she actually stopped working, she was already 88!

 The signs were there - my gran's house was always cluttered, with stuff everywhere, and every drawer you opened was full and a mess, and you couldn't find anything.
 I am certain that in today's world, she would have been diagnosed with ADHD Combined-Type.

-Returning to my thoughts about whether ADHD is something you're born with, or a learned behaviour, I didn't have any female role models around me to show me that stopping, pausing, and breathing were a good things to do.
-So I guess rushing around and being busy is also learnt behaviour for me and the jury's out on nature or nurture arguement for me, but I'm certain that my eldest son was born with a difference, that I didn't see in the other babies he went to nursery with.
-He took hours to fall asleep at night and only slept for short periods, remaining restless throughout the night.
+Returning to my thoughts about whether ADHD is something you're born with or a learned behaviour, I didn't have any female role models around me to show me that stopping, pausing, and breathing were good things to do.
+So I guess rushing around and being busy are also learnt behaviours for me, and the jury's out on the nature-versus-nurture argument.
+Still, I'm certain that my eldest son was born with a difference that I didn't see in the other babies he went to nursery with.
+He took hours to fall asleep at night and only slept for short periods, remaining restless.
 He also went from 0 to 60 mph when he learned to crawl, doing laps of the house for hours on end.
-He was so different from my friends babies and also form my second son, who came along 3 years later.
+He was so different from my friends' babies and also from my second son, who came along 3 years later.

 COMING TO ADHD AND TRAUMA.
 WHAT'S THE DIFFERENCE?

 Once I had a psychotherapist say to me, ADHD and trauma - what's the difference?
-Which at the time completely baffled me, but I now get what they're saying.
+Which, at the time, completely baffled me, but I now get what they're saying.
 If you're traumatised as a baby or small child, then the trauma symptoms you experience are very similar to ADHD symptoms.
-I think due to the growth of the frontal lobe is impaired as the baby as the brain tends to develop more quickly in other areas for the purpose of safety.
+I think that, as the frontal lobe grows, the baby's brain tends to develop more quickly in other areas to ensure safety.

 I can understand some of the symptoms of ADHD through a trauma lens.
 For instance ADHDers don't have trouble focusing, we have difficulty narrowing the amount of information we take in - I describe it like I've got a 270 degree vision (eyes in the back of my head!) and a lot of the time, I'm aware of what is happening around me (not just wants in front of me), even something happening on the other side of the room that's unrelated to what we're doing.
-One of my ADHD strengths is that I can hold a conversation with someone while still listening to another person's conversation at the same time!
+One of my ADHD strengths is that I can hold a conversation with someone while still listening to another person!

 I'm also very aware of people's energies when I walk into a room (for example, I can instantly tell if something has happened in a previous meeting), and I can quickly read the room.
 I can even sense that something might happen before it does, it's a sixth sense - (a very strong intuition of people's impending fears and anxieties).